SIERRA LEONE: Salesian Missionaries Are Working to Free Young Prisoners Who Never Received Convictions

 “We obtain the information for which prisoners are eligible for the legal support from personal interviews with the detainees, and we check the prison register to verify their requests and their claim that they had been in prison for more than three years,” says Brother Lothar, director of Don Bosco Fambul.

 Prison life in Sierra Leone offers very little hope for rehabilitation or reintegration back into society once a prison term has ended.
-According to the 2011 Human Rights Watch report, prisons in Sierra Leone face overcrowding and inadequate food as well as lack vital sanitation and health care.
+According to humanitarian watch groups, prisons in Sierra Leone face overcrowding and inadequate food as well as lack vital sanitation and health care.
 Inmates die from overcrowding, illness and violence.

 All too often, minors are detained for petty crimes and end up falling prey to prison violence, giving them little hope for the future upon their release.
-The 2011 report noted that the population of the country’s largest detention facility, Pademba Road Prison in Freetown, was designed for 324 detainees but had over 1,300 inmates at the time of the report with the number continuing to grow.
+The population of the country’s largest detention facility, Pademba Road Prison in Freetown, was designed for 324 detainees but had over 1,300 inmates at the time of the report with the number continuing to grow.

 In addition to providing legal support, Don Bosco Fambul provides education and counseling services to reach youth inside the prison.
 A long-term partnership between the prison and Don Bosco Fambul was established to allow the opening of a youth counseling center for the prisoners that is staffed four hours each day with two social workers and three assistants.
 The goal of the center is to give youth and their families the necessary tools for rehabilitation and reintegration upon release.

 Don Bosco Fambul is also providing food and water to more than 70 inmates of Pademba Road Prison each day while offering counseling services, medical assistance and stress therapy to ensure inmates are mentally fit when their prison terms have ended.